esports-manager/esports-manager/CONTRIBUTING.md

 ### Code conventions

-Follow [PEP 8](https://www.python.org/dev/peps/pep-0008/).
+- Follow [PEP 8](https://www.python.org/dev/peps/pep-0008/).
 It's a must.

-I'm still studying a way to make the entire code uniform, and I'm inclined to only accepting [Black](https://github.com/psf/black) formatted code.
+- I'm still studying a way to make the entire code uniform, and I'm inclined to only accepting [Black](https://github.com/psf/black) formatted code.

-Make descriptive variable names, as best you can.
+- Make descriptive variable names, as best as you can.

 ### Python versions

 Python is rapidly changing, and I plan to adjust to Python's changes as we go.
 Currently supported Python version is 3.10.

-I'll soon implement tox to test out all features.
+I'll soon implement [tox](https://github.com/tox-dev/tox) to test all features.

 ### Tests